The Bird is a fried chicken sandwich in San Francisco known for cage-free chicken, freshly baked buns, homemade slaw, and craft beers.

 Chili Sauce

-Although the sandwich itself was delicious and needed nothing else, if you’re looking to elevate the flavors and add a spicy kick, make sure to try some of the chili sauce found in bottles on the tables.
+Although the sandwich was delicious and needed nothing else, if you want to elevate the flavors and add a spicy kick, try some of the chili sauce found in bottles on the tables.

 Service

-Not only did the food arrive fast, but the food was fresh, hot, and delicious.
-And, the friendly workers seemed to be enjoying their jobs while helping customers.
-I could tell that customer service was as important as the food at The Bird.
+Not only did the food arrive fast, but it was fresh, hot, and delicious.
+The friendly workers enjoyed their jobs while helping customers.
+Customer service was as important as the food at The Bird.

 Conclusion